About Us

 Since 1975, Senior Concerns has been dedicated to serving seniors and family caregivers.
 We serve eastern Ventura County and western Los Angeles County.

 Senior Concerns’ programs are proven to help improve the lives of seniors in the community.
-Meals On Wheels/Home Delivered Meals program effectively addresses food insecurity by delivering fresh meals to seniors 365 days per year.
+Meals On Wheels/Home Delivered Meals program effectively addresses food insecurity by making fresh meals available to seniors 365 days per year.
 Our Adult Day Program for seniors with cognitive or physical impairment provides a safe, nurturing environment, as well as vital respite for stressed family caregivers.

 Senior Concerns’ pro bono Caregiver Support Center offers information and resources, support, family consultations and education to family (unpaid) caregivers.
 Our Senior Advocates help seniors navigate often complex challenges such as Medicare and other benefit programs, and links seniors to support services in the community.
 We work with attorneys and Certified Financial Planners to provide pro bono legal and financial counseling.